 Similar to a Gantt chart, this view provides team members with a visual representation of not only the anticipated length of tasks, but how resourcing will evolve across the project.
 What really differentiates this view from your traditional Gantt chart though is the fact that you can pivot and filter the data based on various fields such as theme, status, owner or whatever else you see fit.

 You can even double-up on data pivoting and have multiple fields represented on the roadmap.
-For example, in the above project roadmap you can clearly see who owns what task, whether the item falls under alignment, deliverables or research, and you can identify the status—all in one viewing.
-With a project roadmap you’re not forced to represent your project in a waterfall fashion; based on how you pivot the data you can represent your project timelines concurrently.
+For example, in the above roadmap you can clearly see who owns what task, whether the item falls under alignment, deliverables or research, and you can identify the status—all in one viewing.
+With a roadmap you’re not forced to represent your project in a waterfall fashion; based on how you pivot the data you can represent your project timelines concurrently.

 For project managers and teams more concerned with the status of imminent tasks over the deadlines, our Swimlane View is more up your alley.
-This project roadmap provides a high-level visualization of which project tasks are complete, in progress or waiting in backlog.
+This roadmap provides a high-level visualization of which project tasks are complete, in progress or waiting in backlog.

 This view summarizes the need-to-knows of each project task.
 Think of this as an ideal view for quick status updates or spontaneous syncs with stakeholders in agile/flexible environments that are known for shifting dates.
 Or even for longer-term projects that don’t have looming deadlines that must be hit.